StuartGreenhall/shell.preferences/README.md

 # shell.preferences
-Files containing the why I like my shell to look and run.
+Files containing the way I like my shell to look and run.

 ## Install Oh-my-zsh